syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-for-nested-groups.md

 You can perform nested Mail merge with implicit relational data objects without any explicit relational commands by using the `ExecuteNestedGroup` overload method.

-For example, Consider that you have a template document as follows.
+For example, consider that you have a template document as follows.

 ![Nested Mail merge](../MailMerge_images/MailMerge_img6.jpeg)